Aircoookie/WLED-Docs/docs/basics/getting-started.md

 If using an ESP8266 and LEDs that have clock and data, use GPIO1 (TxD) for clock and GPIO2 (D4) for data.

-For analog use, the IRLZ44N is a good MOSFET to use.
+For analog use, the IRLZ44N or STP55NF06L is a good MOSFET to use.
 Partial, example circuit...

 ![Connection schematics Analog](https://i.ibb.co/86vsym1/image.png)